spok7/bcoe/README.md

 theless much more capable than a purely passive probe.
 This project aims to explore the abilities and limitations of specifically these types of limited-actuation probes.

-# Code Structure
+## Code Structure

 We will apply the RRT/RRT*/Whatever-else-we-get-around-to algorithm to explore the set of states reachable from a given start configuration and whether path planning to specific goals is possible, in both synthetic and real-world flow fields.
 The main project components will be as follows:

 1. Main: Loads dataset(s), sets up problem, runs planner, visualizes results
 2. Planner: RRT or similar.
 Runs RRT(*), and when adding a new node, it picks a random actuation (up or down) and runs it through the model.
 3. Model: Flow field and integrator.
 Input: an (array of) points and a delta t.
 Output: where those points ended up.
 Can be either synthetic or using a real dataset.

-## Class structure:
+## Class Structure

 This program will use classes.
 There should be a main class of which all the other things are methods, and maybe subclasses.
 The main class can include all sorts of random crap that needs to get passed down deeply, like the dataset etc.